‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

 Things can go wrong on social networking sites, such as someone posting an inappropriate photo of your child on Facebook or another site.
 Here’s what to do:

 - Stay calm and support your child.
+Think through strategies to fix the problem with your child.

 - Focus on trying to remove the photo from the site.
-You can do this by selecting the ‘report this photo’ option displayed below photos on social networking sites.
+You can do this by selecting the ‘Report this photo’ option displayed below photos on social networking sites.
 Note that although the photo might have been deleted from the site, that doesn’t guarantee its removal from the internet, because it could have been uploaded to other websites.

 - If the photo is offensive or indecent, contact your local police station.
 Note that the police might be able to act only if there is a criminal offence involved.